 To establish oversight and ensure complete visibility into data governance across the enterprise, you must:

 When you can control who has access to which data and affirm that person’s identity, your company has a greater chance of guaranteeing security integrity.
 Then, more nuanced cases such as masking sensitive data in sandbox environments or safely monitoring events add that extra layer of protection.

-- AI empowers organisations to deliver powerful customer experiences by driving efficiency through automation and building trust by securing customer data.
+AI empowers organizations to deliver powerful customer experiences by driving efficiency through automation and building trust by securing customer data.
 All of this contributes to building an intelligent customer company — and it’s up to IT to deliver.

-- From product design to marketing to customer support, AI will transform the customer experience at every touchpoint.
-Armed with the right tools, IT can lead the organisation to become an intelligent customer company.
+From product design to marketing to customer support, AI will transform the customer experience at every touchpoint.
+Armed with the right tools, IT can lead the organization to become an intelligent customer company.

 With MuleSoft and AI, your organization can connect and use data from any source efficiently and quickly — helping you easily meet changing customer needs.
 Learn how you can start building a better customer experience today.

 Get the latest articles in your inbox.